-Another good news is that in some jurisdictions you have to pay nearly no taxes.
+Another piece of good news is that in some jurisdictions you have to pay nearly no taxes.
 Amazingly Germany, a country usually known for very high tax rates, has become a tax haven for cryptocurrencies.
 Like the USA and many other countries, Germany considers Bitcoin not a financial product, but a property.
 This means that if you earn money by trading it, you don’t pay a flat tax for financial income – which is 25 percent, for example for bank account interest – but you have to tax the profit of buying and selling cryptocurrencies like income.

 It’s more as you sold your house than a security.

-- You bought 10 Bitcoins for 1,000 Euro and sold them for 2,000?
+You bought 10 Bitcoins for 1,000 Euro and sold them for 2,000?
 Your taxable income increased by 10,000 Euro.

-- You bought one bitcoin for 100 Euro and ordered a 10-Euro-pizza when the price was 1,000 Euro?
+You bought one bitcoin for 100 Euro and ordered a 10-Euro-pizza when the price was 1,000 Euro?
 Your income increased by 9 Euro.
 In most cases, the tax rate for this is higher than for financial gains.

 However, there is a loophole.
 If you hold your coins for more than 1 year, you don’t need to pay taxes at all when you sell it.
 This rule was added to dis-incentivize day trading of other properties and stabilize prices by incentivizing holders.
 For cryptocurrencies it made Germany, and also the Netherlands, which apply the same rules, to tax havens.
 Some countries might have similar rules.
 In doubt, your tax advisor can help you out.

 One problem the one year rule poses is that you need to prove that you hold the crypto for this timeframe.
 Usually, exchanges can help you with prints of your trade history.
-Also, you can use the public blockchain as a proof of storage.
+Also, you can use the public blockchain as proof of storage.
 In most cryptocurrencies, it is transparent when coins are received and spent by a particular address.
 But not in all.
 For example, Monero uses Ring Signatures and Confidential Transactions, which are great tools to maintain anonymity.
-But the downside is that they make it more or less impossible to prove that you hold coins more than one year.
+But the downside is that they make it more or less impossible to prove that you hold coins for more than one year.
 Maybe you take this into account when selecting coins for your portfolio.

 But that’s just the beginning.
 Things become really a complicated nightmare if it comes to Altcoins.
 For the tax authorities, an Altcoin counts like Bitcoin.
 In most countries, this means it is not a financial product, but a property.
-If you buy it with Bitcoin and sell it for Bitcoin, you have to tax the difference, but not in Bitcoin, but in Dollar or you national paper money.
+If you buy it with Bitcoin and sell it for Bitcoin, you have to tax the difference, but not in Bitcoin, but in Dollar or your national paper money.
 This means, you not only need to keep track of all your Altcoin trades, but you also need to take into account the price of Bitcoin when buying and selling.

 Obviously, this makes things extremely complicated.
 You can have a bad trade, resulting in getting less Bitcoin back than you invested, but being still, in theory, accountable to taxes, when the price of Bitcoin did soar between your trades.
-So you lost money in trading but have to pay taxes for it.
+So you lost money in cryptocurrency trading but have to pay taxes for it.

 At this moment you should accept the fact that cryptocurrencies are something new and that you are no expert in dealing with your financial authorities.
 Go for a tax consultant, educate her or him about cryptocurrencies and look forward to talking with confused financial authority officials.